-The Public Interest Foundation Toya Study Abroad Growing Friendship Association (abbreviated name: Erika Kai, EACAT) scholarship is a science based international scholarship designed for prospective Asian national graduate students who wish to study abroad in Japan.
+The Public Interest Foundation Toya Study Abroad Growing Friendship Association (abbreviated name: Erika Kai, EACAT) scholarship is a science-based international scholarship designed for prospective Asian national graduate students who wish to study abroad in Japan.
 Founded by Hiroshi Hoshino, his aim was to create a scholarship that would develop East Asian manufacturing via machinery.
-He hoped that those who would study in Japan would be able to bring what they had learned back to their home countries, and in turn foster long-lasting relationships with industry leaders here in Japan for the mutual benefit of all involved.
-Mr Hoshino passed away in 1980 but the spirit of his beliefs have and will be carried on by his successors.
+He hoped that those who would study in Japan would be able to bring what they had learned back to their home countries and in turn foster long-lasting relationships with industry leaders here in Japan for the mutual benefit of all involved.
+Mr. Hoshino passed away in 1980 but the spirit of his beliefs have and will be carried on by his successors.

 One concept that this scholarship wishes to foster is a community of researchers, both students and professionals.
 Once a month members of EACAT, including scholarship holders, hold a meeting where updates on research are shared with the intent of fostering a scientific community.
 Japanese language skill is not a requirement, nor is it necessary for applicants to pursue studying Japanese once in Japan.
-What is of upmost importance is creating community, and by whatever means in which recipients plan to pursue such community is what this program wishes to nurture.
+What is of utmost importance is creating community, and whatever means by which recipients plan to pursue such community is what this program wishes to nurture.